 - I understand that I am required to inform the Admissions Office of each medical school to which I apply if I become the subject of an institutional action after the date of original application submission and prior to medical school matriculation.
 I understand that this communication must be in writing and must occur within ten (10) business days of the occurrence of the institutional action.

-- I certify that AMCAS has my permission to release information, at the request of the medical school(s), to a third party to pre-populate online secondary applications.
+- I certify that the AMCAS program has my permission to release information, at the request of the medical school(s), to a third party to pre-populate online secondary applications.

 When you certify (electronically sign) your application, you signify that you have read this information as well as all other instructions throughout the application.